How much does it cost to remove wisdom teeth?

 The cost of your wisdom teeth surgery depends on 3 factors:

-2) extent of surgery needed ( simple/easy/medium/hard) to get the wisdom tooth pulled out; dentists use a Fee Guide for billing which specifies the cost for a specific extent of surgery:
+2) Extent of surgery needed to get the wisdom tooth pulled out; dentists use a Fee Guide for billing, which specifies the cost for a specific extent of surgery:

-- $245 for Easy: requiring manipulation of the gum tissue
+- $276 for Easy: requiring the manipulation of the gum tissue

-- $367 for Medium: requires the manipulation of gum AND bone OR sectioning of tooth
+- $415 for Medium: requires the manipulation of gum AND bone OR sectioning of the tooth

-- $489 Hard: requires the manipulation of gum AND Bone AND sectioning of tooth
+- $554 Hard: requires the manipulation of gum AND Bone AND sectioning of the tooth

 3) Type and length of sedation:

-- most people chose to have sedation to maximize their comfort during the surgery; the more extensive the surgery the more beneficial to you to have a higher level of sedation
+- Most people chose to have sedation to maximize their comfort during the surgery; the more extensive the surgery the more beneficial for you to have a higher level of sedation

-- sedation cost is based on time and type, it is a service in addition to the cost of the extractions; the deeper the sedation the higher the cost:
+- Sedation cost is based on time and type; it is a service in addition to the cost of the extractions; the more profound the sedation, the higher the price:

-- No sedation: 0 additional cost; make sure the dentist is compassionate
+- No sedation: 0 additional costs, but make sure the dentist is compassionate.

-To summarize, the most common wisdom teeth surgery cost in TOTAL is around $1,800, because those who get the surgery done get all 4 wisdom teeth out and have deep sedation or do it asleep.
+To summarize, the most common wisdom teeth surgery cost in TOTAL is around $2,300 because those who get the surgery done usually get all 4 wisdom teeth out and do it asleep.

 ALL the wisdom teeth removal costs!!!